 Course explores the nature of sound and how sound interacts with its environment.
 Topics include: the production and transmission of sound; the physical properties of sound; simple harmonic motion; complex waves; and the perception of sound.
-3-hour lecture per week.
-Credit, 3 semester hours.
+Three hours lecture per week.
+Credit, three semester hours.